 “No one likes to be blindsided.
 But that’s what’s been happening to residents who did not know they were getting out-of-network medical care until they received a bill in the mail,” Assembly Speaker Craig Coughlin added.

-The new bill that turns into a law will allow for a state-regulated, binding arbitration process between patients and out-of-network providers to settle costs of an out-of-network bill.
+The new bill that turns into law will allow for a state-regulated, binding arbitration process between patients and out-of-network providers to settle costs of an out-of-network bill.

 The state Senate has also amended the bill to prevent insurance providers from using pricing benchmarks for services rendered by out-of-network doctors.